ajowi/ajowi.github.io/_posts/2013-09-11-science-hackday-nairobi.md

 categories: python machinelearning science physics lhc
 ---

-I have participated in the Science Hack Day(SHD) events for the second year now.
-It is a great opportunity to learn and create new exciting things in just under 48 hours of hacking.
-To learn more about Science Hack Day and how it started see the [Science Hack Day Page](http://sciencehackday.org).
+Science Hack Day(SHD) events are a great opportunity to learn and create new exciting things in just under 48 hours of hacking.
+See how [Science Hack Day](http://sciencehackday.org) started.

-It all started in April, 2012 when the first SHD event came to Nairobi - the "Green City in the Sun".
-I was very excited as every science enthusiast would.
-The organizers had set up a [Wiki](http://shdnairobi.pbworks.com/w/page/52729796/nairobihacks2012) where participants are encouraged to post their hack ideas before the big day.
+The first SHD event came to Nairobi, Kenya. in April, 2012.
+I was very excited.
+The organizers had set up a [Wiki](http://shdnairobi.pbworks.com/w/page/52729796/nairobihacks2012) where participants post their hack ideas before the big day.
 There, you can find a list of all SHD Nairobi hacks ideas.

 Muons Flight Path in action...

 ![Mouns Flight Path Presentation by @chiteri](http://davidajowi.com/images/chiteri_muons_flight_path.jpg)

-We were very happy at the availability of Large Hadron Collider(LHC) datasets from the Compact Muon Solenoid(CMS) experiments (many thanks to [@matt_bellis](https://twitter.com/matt_bellis)).
-Even though most of us had little knowledge of the structure of this data.
-This would form the basis of our hack at the first SHD Nairobi event.
-A team of three, we obtained the datasets to create the Mouns Flight Path.
+We were very fortunate to have Large Hadron Collider(LHC) datasets from the Compact Muon Solenoid(CMS) experiments (many thanks to [@matt_bellis](https://twitter.com/matt_bellis)).
+I had little knowledge of the structure of this data.
+Nevertheless, this would form the basis of our hack at the first SHD Nairobi event.
+A team of three, we set to create the Mouns Flight Path.

 Muons Flight Paths is an animated representation of the journey elementary particles would go if they were to travel un-interrupted from the Physics labs at CERN.
 This happens after an extremely high-energy proton-proton collision at near the speeds of light inside the LHC.